kassambara/ggpubr/cran-comments.md

 - For the `select`/`remove` change specifically: 55 files, across 32 of the 230
   packages, call one of the fourteen affected functions, and none of those calls passes `select =` or `remove =` at all, so neither the corrected filtering nor the new warning can be reached.
-(Within those files the only matches for those names are base R's `subset(df, select = )`.)
+(Matches for those names within those files are base R's `subset(df, select = )` and packages' own `select` formals, not the ggpubr arguments.)
 - One further case moves output that was already wrong and remains wrong:
   `ggbarplot(top = )` combined with a discrete `alpha` under `position_dodge()`
   still draws more error bars than there are bars, but which stray interval